ElectroDev1/Holemap/README.md

 # Holemap
- A simple object that can pack tile layers into a surface and manipulate them
+ A simple object that can pack Gamemaker tile layers into a surface and manipulate them